Most areas of the Australian Reptile Park are accessible via wheelchair. Our paths are wide and made of concrete or grass with some bark paths.

 Seating & Rest Areas

 There is ample seating to stop and rest throughout the Park.
-Picnic tables are situated throughout Main Park Area and Undercover Area and benches are available along the balcony of main building, near the Show Pit and at the Bush Birds aviary on the Nature Walk.
+Picnic tables are situated throughout Main Park Area, Picnic Area and Undercover Area.
+Benches are available along the balcony of main building, near the playground, near the Show Pit, near the Wet Eucalypt Forest Bird Aviary, the Bush Birds aviary and the Rainforest Aviary on the Nature Walk.

 Assistance animals are welcome